tetris245/tetris245/README.md

 Changes for future version

 * Removed the Patreon cheats feature
+* Improved the Diaper script for players without nickname
-* Updated several messages to use correct pronouns
+* Updated several messages to use correct pronouns (also in the Diaper script)